What is Kubernetes Orchestration?

 Master are the controlling in a Kubernetes cluster.
 They are responsible for the cluster and monitor the cluster, schedule work, manage changes and respond to events.

-The Kubernetes Master is an assembly of four processes that work on a single node in your cluster, which is known as the master node.
+The Kubernetes Master comprises four processes that operate on a single node in your cluster, known as the master node.

-It is known as the brain to the master and is front-end to the master.
-Kube-apiserver uses the RESTful API and consumes json using a manifest file.
-Manifest files affirm the state of the app such as record of intent and are authenticated and installed on the cluster.
-It discloses an endpoint so that kubectl can issue commands and run on the master.
+It serves as the master’s brain and functions as the master’s front-end.
+Kube-apiserver employs the RESTful API and processes JSON through a manifest file.
+Manifest files validate the application’s state, such as the record of intent, and are authorized and deployed to the cluster.
+It exposes an endpoint, enabling kubectl to issue commands and operate on the master.

 Kubernetes controller manager implants the essential control loops sent with Kubernetes.
 It monitors the collective state of the cluster via API server and makes changes trying to move the present state towards the chosen state.